sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - accuracy-measures.md

 For example, if an extraction has the following properties:

-- num fields defined in the configuration = 20
+- num fields output = 20

 - num of non-null fields = 18
 - num of fields with validation errors = 1